dasch-swiss/dsp-docs/docs/developers/dsp-api/api-reference/tei-xml.md

 In addition to the resource's Iri, the Iri of the property containing the text with standoff has to be submitted.
 This will be converted to the TEI body.
 Please note that the resource can only have one instance of this property and the text must have standoff markup.

-The Knora test data contain the resource `http://rdfh.ch/0001/thing_with_richtext_with_markup` with the text property `http://0.0.0.0:3333/ontology/0001/anything/v2#hasRichtext` that can be converted to TEI as follows:
+The DSP-API test data contain the resource `http://rdfh.ch/0001/thing_with_richtext_with_markup` with the text property `http://0.0.0.0:3333/ontology/0001/anything/v2#hasRichtext` that can be converted to TEI as follows:

 ```
 HTTP GET to http://host/v2/tei/http%3A%2F%2Frdfh.ch%2F0001%2Fthing_with_richtext_with_markup?textProperty=http%3A%2F%2F0.0.0.0%3A3333%2Fontology%2F0001%2Fanything%2Fv2%23hasRichtext